GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 If something would attempt to damage the forcefield, you must attempt a [Magic] check to keep it intact.
 If you do not have a [Magic] attribute, you perform the check with no attribute bonus.
 The DV is equal to the attack result.

-**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may increase the distance of the abridgement by half.
+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may increase the distance of the abridgment by half.

-**Critical Failure**: You fail to form the proper forcefield and find youself with 1d2 additional points of spell sickness.
+**Critical Failure**: You fail to form the proper forcefield and find yourself with 1d2 additional points of spell sickness.
 You also cannot recast the spell while you possess spell sickness.

 #### Absenting